George Mandel: Works

+Personal life

 Mandel was a native of New York City.

-As a cartoonist, Mandel's inkings established the first masked female comicbook hero: The Woman in Red.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 He was a member of the Gourmet Club with Mel Brooks, and was friends with William Styron and was a childhood friend of Joseph Heller.

 Mandel died New York City in February 2021, two days after turning 101.